tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 * Powerpoint Powerpoint Powerpoint.
 * The best demo is not having to do a demo.
 * The best slides are not having to use slides.
-* [Nokes Law](https://greg.nokes.name/2019/10/09/thoughts-on-data-lakes/) One Person's Data Lake is another persons Excel Spreadsheet.
+* [Nokes Law](https://greg.nokes.name/2019/10/09/thoughts-on-data-lakes/): "One Person's Data Lake is another persons Excel Spreadsheet."

 I also had a ton of great experiences.
 I was able to give talks at AWS road shows, Dreamforce, TrailblazerDX and Salesforce World Tours.
 I got to go to a Sales Club.
 Twice.
 I was honored with awards by Salesforce.

 I was able to spearhead creation of the [Heroku Architect Exam](https://trailhead.salesforce.com/en/credentials/herokuarchitect).
 I helped create some of the first trailheads for Heroku, and I created and delivered onsite trainings for developers new to the platform.
 I built sales enablement tools, trained new AE's on how to sell Heroku and provided feedback to product.
 I got to record a video (that has been removed) to highlight [why people choose Heroku](https://greg.nokes.name/2020/09/16/condos-and-lumberjacks/).
+I even appeared in an episode of [AWS This is my Architecture](https://www.linkedin.com/feed/update/urn:li:activity:6272509374988718080/).

 A friend has said that this was "the Hight of Heroku's Power" and I agree.
 We delivered [private spaces](https://www.heroku.com/private-spaces) and [fully managed HIPAA and PCI lvl 1 hosting environments](https://www.heroku.com/shield).
 [Heroku Connect](https://www.heroku.com/connect) powers billions and billions of rows of sync between Core Salesforce and Heroku.